Federal Tax Forms Commonly Used by International Students (Nonresidents for Tax Purposes)

 8843 (Statement for Exempt Individuals) All F and J visa holders, whether employed or not, are required to file this form (parts I and III only).
 DEADLINE: varies

-1040 NR-EZ OR 1040 NR is the correct tax form for anyone who had US income during 2014.
+1040 NR-EZ OR 1040 NR is the correct tax form for anyone who had US income during the past year.
 The EZ form is for simple situations and students with NO dependents.
 1040 NR-EZ Instructions; 1040 NR Instructions.
 DEADLINE: April 15

 Federal Tax Forms Commonly Used by International Students (Residents for Tax Purposes)

 To determine if you qualify as resident for tax purpose, please consult the IRS Substantial Presence Test.
 Be sure also to read carefully the section on “Exempt Individuals” when applying the Substantial Presence Test to your situation.

 - Internal Revenue Service (IRS) Assist: 1-800-829-1040 (tollfree)

 - Tax Treaty /Non-Resident Alien Questions: 1-215-516-2000 (toll call)